Buying property in Portugal? One of the most important legal steps is signing the Deed of Purchase and Sale (Escritura Pública de Compra e Venda).

 1. Location

-Notaries in Portugal are legal professionals with a specific focus on real estate transactions.
-They ensure the legality, accuracy, and fairness of the process.
-Notaries are impartial third parties who protect the interests of both the buyer and the seller.
-They conduct due diligence on the property’s legal and fiscal status, review all documentation, and verify that the terms of the transaction are in compliance with Portuguese law.
+And conduct due diligence on the property’s legal and fiscal status, review all documentation, and verify that the terms of the transaction comply with Portuguese law.

-However, it’s important to note that while the notary’s office is the most common venue for the signing of the deed, it is not the only option.
-The parties involved, meaning the buyer and the seller, can agree to hold the signing at the office of the seller’s lawyer or another location that both parties find mutually convenient.
-This flexibility is intended to accommodate special circumstances or preferences and is subject to agreement by all parties involved.
+While the notary’s office is the most common venue for signing the deed, it’s not the only option.
+The buyer and seller can agree to hold the signing at the seller’s lawyer’s office or another mutually convenient location.

 2. Parties Involved